British Gas (BG) is locking thousands of customers whose fixed or capped deal has expired onto expensive new tariffs.

-This comes at a time when BG is cutting prices which means, for now, the capped guarantee is less attractive to many (see the British Gas price cut MSE News story).
+This comes at a time when BG is cutting prices which means, for now, the capped guarantee is less attractive to many).

 Last year, Scottish Power angered customers by locking many into a new, expensive tariff after a popular fixed rate deal ended (see the Scottish Power warning MSE News story).